publiclab/publiclab-archive/notes/stevie/12-20-2016/is-there-any-way-to-figure-out-how-much-water-can-be-absorbed-by-different-ground-covers.md

 ---
-title: Is there any way to figure out how much water can be absorbed by different ground covers?
+title: 'Is there any way to figure out how much water can be absorbed by different ground covers? '
 tagnames: question:stormwater, land-cover
 author: stevie
 path: /notes/stevie/12-20-2016/is-there-any-way-to-figure-out-how-much-water-can-be-absorbed-by-different-ground-covers.md